‘Sword Art Online’ Season 3: SAO Alicization Release Date Hinted To Be After Alternative Gun Gale Online Anime

 Due to the secret nature of Project Alicization, Kazuto has his memories of the first tests erased, but Kazuto is attacked in the real world and his heart is stopped.
 Doctors are able to save his life, but he suffers brain damage in the process.
 In order to repair this damage, the JSDF takes Kazuto to a secret base in the Pacific Ocean called the Ocean Turtle, where Kirito once again wakes up in Underworld after many years have passed in-game.
 Kirito finds himself stuck in Underworld and he’s missing memories, cannot log out of the game, and cannot call the admins to get him out.

 Underworld is set in an era where science is first being discovered and technology is mostly medieval.
 The two new main characters are named Eugeo and Alice Schuberg.
-The latter character is a master of the sword whereas Eugeo is a simple woodcutter whose life is upended by corrupt nobles.
+The latter character is a master of the sword, whereas Eugeo is a simple woodcutter whose life is upended by corrupt nobles.
 Both of their life stories intertwine with Kirito’s adventures in Underworld.

 For those wanting more spoilers for Sword Art Online Season 3, previous articles from the Inquisitr have provided a synopsis of what Project Alicization is, how Kirito and Asuna were separated during much of the Underworld story, and what happens to the main characters in the real world at the ending of the SAO: Project Alicization story arc.
-Needless to say, anime fans should be looking forward to the Sword Art Online Season 3 release date!
+Needless to say, anime fans should be looking forward to the Sword Art Online Season 3 release date.